andreaallegra/GitTest/README_FILE.txt

 go back to master
-pull any changes from the remote repository using update project click on marge
+pull any changes from the remote repository using update project click on marge we finish by pushing our changes to the remote repository

 difficult case: where no conflicting changes have come in
 3: Fetching: to fetch the data from the remote repository